amyjanem/Pinterest_Data_Pipeline/README.md

 The technologies that were be used are the following: Kafka, FastAPI, Spark, Spark Streaming, PostgresSQL and Airflow

+[if you would like the credentials to run the project you can contact me on Linkedin]

 **<ins>Pipeline Architecture</ins>**

 <img width="801" alt="pipeline_arch" src="https://user-images.githubusercontent.com/105749987/223228145-795fc657-9ca8-47cb-9443-aad39d3c7112.png">